-If you are using a substitute form to furnish statements to recipients (generally Copy B), be sure your substitute statements comply with the rules in Pub.
-1179, General Rules and Specifications for Substitute Forms 1096, 1098, 1099, 5498, W-2G, and 1042-S. Pub.
+If you are using a substitute form to furnish information statements to recipients (generally Copy B), be sure your substitute statements comply with the rules in Pub.
+1179, General Rules and Specifications for Substitute Forms 1096, 1098, 1099, 5498, and Certain Other Information Returns.
+Pub.
 1179, which is revised annually, explains the requirements for format and content of substitute statements to recipients.
-If you are using a substitute form to furnish information to recipients, it must comply with the requirements in Pub.
-1179.
-See part M on page 9 for additional information.
+See part M for additional information.